 Just look at sprawling organisations like Google and Amazon.
 The success of these companies hinges on their ability to deploy new software multiple times every day, or even every hour.
 Amazon and Google may not agree on a precise definition of the term.
 But what they do agree on is that DevOps is crucial to their profitability, especially as a set of unified software engineering practices.

 With a consensus on the broad strokes of DevOps emerging over the last few years, lack of definition will hopefully become less of an issue as DevOps culture crystallises.
 In the meantime, the good news is that the big ideas behind DevOps are also the most straightforward to explain.

-By breaking DevOps down into people first, process second, and tools third, an accurate and relatively simple definition is possible.
-DevOps is fundamentally about people, how developers and engineers organise themselves and work as a unified team to deliver better products faster.
+By breaking DevOps engineers down into people first, process second, and tools third, an accurate and relatively simple definition is possible.
+DevOps is fundamentally about people and how developers and engineers organise themselves and work as a unified team to deliver better products faster.
 It’s on top of this structure that DevOps processes are built, with a heavy focus on automation and innovative tools – always within the context of the core DevOps principles and practices.

 Whether you’ve embraced DevOps or not, at Fasthosts you’ll find Web Hosting, Dedicated Servers and a next-generation cloud hosting platform to meet the needs of your project.
 Still figuring out which product is ideal for your project?
 Contact our sales team and get a conversation started.